dotnwat/fusell-seed/README.md

 This project is a bare bones implementation of an in-memory FUSE file system that uses the low-level FUSE interface.
-It passes a large percentage of the POSIX compliance test suite, is regularly stress tested with numerous workloads, and can serve as a good starting point for your next file system project.
+It passes a large percentage of the POSIX compliance test suite (some things like unix sockets aren't yet handled), is regularly stress tested with numerous workloads, and can serve as a good starting point for your next file system project.

 Many FUSE file systems found out in the wild use the high-level FUSE interface that operates on file paths.
-In contrast to the path-based interface, the low-level interface in FUSE operates on i-nodes, and offers a lot of flexibility.
+In contrast to the path-based interface, the low-level interface in FUSE operates on inodes, and offers a lot of flexibility.
 However, there seems to be relatively few examples of how to build a file system with this more advanced interface.